Hayden Campbell

-Hayden Matthew Campbell (born 3 June 2002) is an English professional footballer who plays as a midfielder for club Leek Town.
+Hayden Matthew Campbell (born 3 June 2002) is an English semi-professional footballer who plays as a midfielder for club Leek Town.

 Campbell began his career at Port Vale before joining Salford City in September 2020.
 From Salford he was loaned out to Kidsgrove Athletic, Marine, FC United of Manchester, Stalybridge Celtic and Altrincham, before he joined Marine permanently in August 2022.
 He signed for Curzon Ashton in January 2023 and rejoined the club later in the year following a brief spell with Macclesfield.
 He later played for Rushall Olympic and Leek Town.

 Career

 Port Vale

 Campbell began his career at Port Vale, moving on loan to Northern Premier League Division One South East club Kidsgrove Athletic on 18 December 2019.

 Salford City

 He signed for Salford City on 23 September 2020.
 He made his senior debut for the "Ammies" on 10 November, coming on as a 59th-minute substitute for Oscar Threlkeld in a 2–1 victory at Rochdale in the group stages of the EFL Trophy.
 He moved on loan to Marine in December 2020, making two appearances in all competitions for them.

 He moved on loan to Northern Premier League Premier Division club FC United of Manchester in September 2021, and in November was loaned to Stalybridge Celtic.
 He made his debut against Bootle in the FA Trophy, scoring the opening goal of a 3–3 draw, following which Stalybridge won a penalty shoot-out.

 On 25 March 2022, Campbell joined National League side Altrincham on loan for the remainder of the 2021–22 season.
 He made three substitute appearances for the club, featuring for a total of 54 minutes.
 Salford released him at the end of the 2021–22 season.